mdaljac/nuxt3-starter/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

+Node version used: 18.15.0

 ## Setup